yangjianfeng1208/edge-ai-libraries/sample-applications/video-search-and-summarization/docs/user-guide/overview-search-and-summary.md

 ![System Architecture Diagram](./images/TEAI_VideoSearchSumm.png)

 The combined sample application:
-- Demonstrates how Intel Edge AI catalog of inference microservices can be used to quickly build video search and summary pipelines.
-The inference microservices are optimized for Intel Edge AI systems.
+- Demonstrates how Intel's Edge AI catalog of inference microservices can be used to quickly build video search and summary pipelines.
+The inference microservices are optimized for Intel's Edge AI systems.
-- Serves as a blueprint for building similar scalable and modular solutions that can be deployed on Intel Edge AI systems.
+- Serves as a blueprint for building similar scalable and modular solutions that can be deployed on Intel's Edge AI systems.
-- Showcases the competitiveness of Intel Edge AI systems to address varied deployment scenario requirements (edge to cloud).
+- Showcases the competitiveness of Intel's Edge AI systems to address varied deployment scenario requirements (edge to cloud).
 - Provides reference sample microservices for capabilities like video ingestion, embedding generation, vector search, and UI front end that reduces the effort to customize the application.

 ## How to Use the Application Effectively